ZH0555/ZTools/README.md

 # ZTools
-Automation tool through the use of Selenium.
+Automation tool through the use of Selenium

 * Fill out required information in settings.txt